imclaren/blog/_posts/2015-02-18-enterprisecloud.md

 *Photo: Uncle Scrooge McDuck by [fanpop](http://www.fanpop.com/clubs/uncle-scrooge-mcduck/images/35997717/title/money-swim-photo)*

-### 1. Enterprise customers will buy (and pay more for) cloud services backed up by "real" contracts
+### 1. Enterprise customers will buy (and pay more for) services backed up by "real" contracts

 Mark Cranney from [a16z](http://a16z.com) recently wrote [If SaaS Products Sell Themselves, Why Do We Need Sales?](http://a16z.com/2014/05/30/selling-saas-products-dont-sell-themselves/).
 Mark argues that: